Composabl/examples.composabl.io/2_learn/chemical_process_control/tutorials/README.md

 The design of an agent determines its performance.
 In this section, we will look at five different agent designs and compare how well they control the reaction to balance the competing goals of maximizing throughput while keeping the temperature at a safe level.

-#### Agent 1: One Skill - Linear Model Predictive Control
+#### Agent 1: Single Skill - Linear Model Predictive Control

 The first agent design is the current automation solution, a linear MPC controller.
-As the current solution, this agent performance is the benchmark that any other designs need to beat to be successful.
+As the current solution, this agent performance is the benchmark for the other designs.

 The image below shows an MPC controller represented in the visual system of agent designs.
-The agent takes in sensor information about the temperature in the tank and the concentrations of the chemicals.
-It passs that information to the skills layer of the agent.
+The agent takes in [sensor](## "definition") information about the temperature in the tank and the concentrations of the chemicals.
+It passs that information to the [skills layer](## "definition") of the agent.
 The skills layer contains a single programmed skill: control reactor.
-This skill uses a mathematical model to determine the desired temperature set point for the tank and the control actions to take to achieve that temperature using the cooling jacket, which the agent outputs as decisions.
+This skill uses a mathematical model to determine the desired temperature set point for the tank.
+It also determines the control actions to take to achieve that temperature using the cooling jacket, and outputs those actions as decisions.

 ![MPC agent structure](/2_learn/chemical_process_control/tutorials/img/MPC-agent.png)

 In simulation, this agent's conversion rate was 82%.
 That means that 82% of the reagents were turned into product, with 18% waste.
-Composabl provides visualizations of agent performance.
+As you will see when you build this agent later in the tutorial, Composabl provides visualizations of agent performance.
 The image below shows how the single-skill MPC agent's temperature control performed in simulation.

 ><br>
 >